alex-mikhala/iOS-Curriculum/Workshop 1/Alex Edit.md

 // aString and aMultiLine are both the same
 ```

-Sometimes you want to include special characters such as quotations in your strings; this is called escaping, and you do this by using a backslash `\` before that character you want to escape. _You will have to do this for each  character you want to escape._
+Sometimes you want to include special characters such as quotations in your strings; this is called escaping, and you do this by using a backslash `\` before the character you want to escape. _You will have to do this for each  character you want to escape._

 ``` swift
 let escape = "I shouted \"FREEDOM\" as I jumped out the window!"